-Place the lit bulb parallel to the surface of the plastic.
+Place the lit bulb upright and the plastic plate on a flat surface nearby (see diagram).
 Orient the bulb and your eye so you can see the reflection of the bulb in the plastic.

 Look at the reflection through a piece of polarizer.
 Rotate the polarizer and vary the angle at which you look at the plastic until you get the dimmest reflection.
 You’ll probably get the best results when there’s about a 35-degree angle between your eyes and the piece of plastic (click to enlarge drawing below).
 Rotate the polarizer 90 degrees as you watch the reflection.
 The reflection should become notably brighter.